The Most Important Pages on Most Websites (Besides Your Home Page)

 Here’s the thing about your website: You need it to move web leads into your sales funnel.
-There’s no single magic formula to make that happen, which means there isn’t one perfect way to configure your site – other than the one that works, of course.
+There’s no single magic formula to make that happen, which means there isn’t one perfect web design or way to configure your site – other than the one that works, of course.

 Still, users typically look for certain pages on your site that help them understand three things: